GeorgianF/Memory-game-P2/README.md

 # THE FLAGS MEMORY GAME

-It's a memory game that offers the user the possibility to play the game with or without the timer.
-When you click on the first card, the timer will start, but the user have the posibility to pause or reset.
+It's a memory game that offers the user the possibility to play the game with or without the timer, for user interaction When you click on the first card, the timer will not start.
+It's the users option to play the game with the timer or not.

 The timer is in seconds.